MajliTech/CloudIPsyncr/README.md

 Are you willing to help create those packages?
 If yes, please reach me at hello@majlitech.pl

 ---
+### Using quick start
+In every release, there is a Quick Start command.
+Just paste it into the terminal and you are done!

 ### Downloading binaries
 1. `wget` or `curl` the latest release and move it's contents to /usr/bin/.